8 Ways to Decrease Inflammation and Reduce Chances of Disease

 Fiber – You may roll your eyes when you hear the 'F' word, but fiber is so important in your daily diet.
 In fact, it’s been added to many foods and nutritional supplements for good reason.
 Most people just don’t get enough!
 The RDA (recommended daily amount) for fiber is 20-35 grams daily but most people get much less than that.
 Consumed regularly, a high fiber diet promotes good intestinal fortitude and reduces blood sugar levels naturally.

 If you are chronically constipated, probiotics can literally save your life!
-You can increase your own intestinal bacteria by taking probiotic supplements (with at least 2 billion bacteria per serving) or by eating more of the foods that contain active digestive enzymes.
+You can take probiotic supplements (with at least 2 billion bacteria per serving) or by eating more of the foods that contain active digestive enzymes.
 It only makes sense that if you don’t eliminate what you eat regularly, your body can’t and won’t function normally.

-Diet – What you eat affects your health in many beneficial or detrimental ways.
+What you eat affects your health in many beneficial or detrimental ways.
 An anti-inflammatory diet is low in processed foods and fast foods but high in fruits, vegetables, seeds, sprouts, nuts and super foods rich in phytonutrients.
-(One of the best anti-inflammatory diets is the Mediterranean diet.)
+(One of the best anti-inflammatory diets is the >Mediterranean diet.)

 Did you know that over the course of evolution there has been a dramatic change in the relationship of omega-6 fats to omega-3 fats consumed in the daily diet?
 This important dietary shift, perhaps more than any other inflicting factor, has contributed to the frequency and severity of modern disease.